martindye/my-site/README.md

 If we like an item, we're truthful about it and we're pleased to share our opinion.
 We are very fussy, so if an item gets a high opinion, you can bet it's an excellent product.
 Admittedly, everyone has different tastes, but if we like something then we're quite sure you will too.
-We hope you like our unique ways of describing things and that you can rely on this blog as a trusted source.
+We are enthusiasts who like to write and share opinions with others and we hope you like our unique ways of describing things and that you can rely on this blog as a trusted source.

 We hope you enjoy the reviews!<br />